If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Romantic attractionAn emotional connection to someone that is separate from sexual attraction.

 Romantic orientationHow a person feels romantically about people of various genders.
 The term describes who a person is likely to pursue a romantic relationship with.

 Sexual attractionDesiring sexual contact with a specific other person or group of people.

 Sexual orientationHow a personal feels sexually about people of various genders.
 The term describes who they are likely to pursue a sexual relationship with.
 Sexual activity is not necessarily representative of sexual orientation; people who have sexual relations with someone of the same gender may not identity as LGBT+.
 This is why terms like MSM and WSW are used in some contexts.

 SexualityThis is a holistic term for someone’s sexual behaviours, attractions, likes, dislikes, kinks and preferences.
 Sexual orientation makes up a part of someone’s sexuality, and sexuality is sometimes used interchangeably with sexual orientation.
 However, it covers more than just who a person is attracted to.
 Sexuality is what you enjoy and how you enjoy it, whether that is about partners or activities.

-For more definitions, see the LGBTQ+ terminology guide from The National LGB&T Partnership, produced in partnership with Brook.
+For more definitions, see the LGBT+ terminology guide from The National LGB&T Partnership, produced in partnership with Brook.

 100% FREE & CONFIDENTIAL